We create polymers to produce furniture or telephones from CO2

 The project focused on generating solar fuels came about in response to the urgent demand for technology that will make it possible to generate energy with a small carbon footprint, promoting efficiency and society’s well-being.

-This initiative, which came about in the Repsol Technology Center, puts cutting-edge technology at the disposal of scientists and researchers who can use it to generate sustainable solar fuels.
+This initiative, which came about in the Repsol Technology Lab, puts cutting-edge technology at the disposal of scientists and researchers who can use it to generate sustainable solar fuels.
 This is done by artificially imitating the natural process of photosynthesis performed by plants, also known as the photoelectrocatalytic reduction of CO2.
-With a photoelectrocatalytic cell, using CO2 and water—and light as the main energy source—Repsol Technology Center experts are able to produce more complex molecules such as formic acid, methane, and methanol, among others, which can be used as fuel.
+With a photoelectrocatalytic cell, using CO2 and water—and light as the main energy source—Repsol Technology Lab experts are able to produce more complex molecules such as formic acid, methane, and methanol, among others, which can be used as fuel.

 This technology also makes it possible to produce synthesis gas, a mixture of hydrogen and carbon monoxide molecules, which can be used as the starting point for many chemical processes.
 This means that we can produce not only solar fuels, but also the basic components for generating even more complex products.
 In addition, this process makes it possible to generate hydrogen with a small carbon footprint compared to the hydrogen generated from steam reforming, representing a great potential to reduce CO2 emissions if it replaces the conventional process.